Diouo/MSRN-RCAN-SRGAN/README.md

     [RCAN](https://arxiv.org/abs/1807.02758),
     [MSRN](https://arxiv.org/abs/1904.10698).

-Now CPU/OneGPU version has been implemented, you can use it freely with bash, the codes are in folder: MyNet
+Now CPU/OneGPU/DDP versions have been implemented, you can use it freely with bash

-As for DDP version, the codes is also available in folder: MyNet_ddp but may not be easy to use, and it is coming soon

 ## Model
 ![MSCARB](./for_readme/MSCARB.jpg)